 Time to step into the urban jungle and make some outdoor advertising!

-That’s right; all those posters and wheat pastes you seel plastered over construction site walls, designated plywood stands on vacant property, and run-down buildings are called “wild posts.”
+That’s right; all those posters and wheat pastes you see plastered over construction site walls, designated plywood stands on vacant property, and run-down buildings are called “wild posts.”

-There are companies that specialize in plastering your art all over the city and sometimes known as street teams.
+Some companies specialize in plastering your art all over the city and are sometimes known as street teams.

 Generally speaking, all the major big-budget Hollywood movies will order a few rounds of Wild Posts.
 The cool thing is that Wild Posts are generally a little more creative with fewer rules.

 Perhaps you want to design some Wild Posts for your upcoming independent film.
 Then use these dimensions to get your artwork going.
-When you lock in on an idea, you will need to get a spec sheet from the printer you want to use.
+When you lock in on an idea, you must get a spec sheet from the printer you want to use.

 Go big or go home!
-If you have a budget to play with or just cashed in some of your Bitcoins, then perhaps a Billboard will suit your advertising needs.
+If you have a budget to play with or just cashed in some of your Bitcoins, a Billboard may suit your advertising needs.

 The dimensions we design with at agencies are usually 30 inches wide and 8.75 inches tall at 150 DPI.
 However, there are numerous different sizes of billboards out there, so be sure to get the specs from the billboard company.